Amaindex/asyncio-socks-server/README.md

 - `-P PORT`, `--port PORT`: Port to listen (default 1080).
 - `-A METHOD`, `--auth METHOD`: Authentication method (default 0).
   Possible values: 0 (no auth), 2 (username/password auth)
-- `--access-logs`: Display access logs.
+- `--access-log`: Display access log.
 - `--debug`: Work in debug mode.
 - `--strict`: Work in strict compliance with RFC1928 and RFC1929.
 - `--bind-addr BIND_ADDR`: Value of BIND.ADDR field in the reply (default 0.0.0.0).
   It is not necessary for most clients.

-If the value of METHOD is 2, that is, when the username/password authentication is specified, you need to provide a config file containing the user password in json format with `--config` option.
+If the value of `METHOD` is 2, that is, when the username/password authentication is specified, you need to provide a config file containing the usernames and passwords in json format with the `--config` option.
 You can also list other options in the config file instead of the command：

-`config.json:`
+`config.json`:
 ```json
 {
   "LISTEN_HOST": "0.0.0.0",